alx-sch/42_pipex/README.md

 ```
 ![Screenshot from 2024-03-21 20-03-23](https://github.com/alx-sch/42_pipex/assets/134595144/91e40035-99ba-44c2-8e80-6531e6b19f64)

 "*Before the fork!*" is printed out once, before `fork()` is called.
 Then, "*After the fork!*" is printed out twice: Once by the parent process and once by the child process.
 This is because the `fork()` call creates a new process, resulting in two separate execution paths.
 In the parent process, it returns the process ID (PID) of the child process (> 0), while in the child process, it returns 0.
-This makes it possible to let processes execute different tasks by distinguishing between the PIDs (`if (pid == 0)` for child process tasks and `else` for parent process tasks).
+This makes it possible to execute different tasks by distinguishing between the PIDs (`if (pid == 0)` for child process tasks and `else` for parent process tasks).

 #### Introducing sleep()